Are Lala Kent And James Kennedy At Odds Due To Her ‘Married Boyfriend’ Drama?

-During the latest episode of Vanderpump Rules, which aired on Monday, Lala Kent was seen visiting the Los Angeles home of Kennedy and during her visit, she was bombarded with questions about a recent hotel stay and her trip to Indio, California, for the 2016 Coachella Music Festival.
+During the latest episode of Vanderpump Rules, which aired on Monday, Lala Kent was seen visiting the Los Angeles home of Kennedy.
+During her visit, she was bombarded with questions about a recent hotel stay and her trip to Indio, California for the 2016 Coachella Music Festival.

 After admitting that Lala Kent’s boyfriend was “probably married” during a previous episode, Kennedy wanted to know who was paying for Kent’s extravagant lifestyle, but Kent didn’t want to answer his questions.
 Instead, she claimed that riding on private jets was the norm for women in Los Angeles.